-In Cecil County, emissions reductions reported for the 2-year period nearly met the 2-year target for VOCs and exceeded the target for NOx.
-The modest 4-year targets of 0.059 kg/day for VOCs and 0.134 kg/day for NOx, should be easily attained with the CMAQ projects in the queue and those that could be funded with CMAQ-monies.
+In Cecil County, no emissions reductions were reported for the 2-year period, though projects were funded and are planned.
+The modest 4-year targets of 0.
+059 kg/day for VOCs and 0.134 kg/day for NOx, should be easily attained with the CMAQ projects in the queue and those that could be funded with CMAQ-monies.

-MDOT reports that a previously unidentified transportation management improvement project, "SW signal modification, installation, reconstruction", will receive CMAQ funding in FY 2020.
+MDOT reports that a previously unidentified transportation management improvement project, "SW signal modification, installation, reconstruction", received/will receive CMAQ funding in FY 2019 and FY 2020.
 This project will support emission reductions and benefit PHED.
 The numerous potential bicycle and pedestrian projects WILMAPCO proposed for CMAQ funding in the 2018 Performance Plan have not moved forward.